nvenkats/StockPredictor/README.md

-A Python programto predict Apple's stock prices using historical quotes uing scikit-learn
+A Python program to predict Apple's stock prices using historical quotes uing scikit-learn